IanSkelskey/ai-diff-commit/lib/system_prompt.md

 ## Input Specification

-You will receive the following input:
+You will receive one of the following inputs:

-- A code diff containing changes made to the code.
+- **A code diff alone**, containing changes made to the code.
+- **A code diff, a commit message**, and feedback.
+In this case, you are to revise the provided commit message based on the feedback and the diff.

 ## Output Specification